nukelabasia/wmcp2017-WordPress/wp-content/plugins/google-maps/readme.txt

 * PRO On-Hover Fill Color.
 Choose color  for internal area of circle while hover
 * PRO On-Hover Line Transparency.
 Select the level of transparency for boundary line while hover
 * PRO On-Hover Line Color.
 Choose color for  boundary line while hover

+### 2.6 Frontend Directions

+* An advance feature is already implemented in the Google Maps plugin.
+* This feature offers an option to have see the directions on the Front-End of the Google Maps.

+* Enable Frontend Directions.
+Enable the function to allow showing Google Maps directions on the Front-End
+* Directions Window Align.
+This option gives an opportunity to set an alignment to the Google Maps Directions Window.
+Left, right, bottom alignments are available for the Google Maps Directions Window.
+* Directions Window Width.
+The option gives an opportunity to set a width value to the Google Maps Directions Window.

+**Create Copy Of this Map**

+* The option allows copying the particular Google Maps project.
+After copying the Google Maps project, it saves the project in the admin page, adding the word “copy” before the original name.
+* Besides, the Google Maps displays the shortcode of the new Google Maps project and displays it below the map.
+This will allow copying the Google Maps project shortcode and publish it in a few seconds.

+**Template Include**

+* The plugin offers a shortcode to copy insert  into a template file to include the Google Maps within your theme.
+* The plugin is designed in a way to show the existing Google Maps projects in a tabs.
+With this option, you can quickly move from one Google Maps to another by one click.